AceDataCloud/SoraAPI/docs/sora_tasks_api_integration_guide.md

 ## Application Process

-To use the Sora Tasks API, you first need to apply for the corresponding service on the application page [Sora Videos Generation API](https://platform.acedata.cloud/documents/99a24421-2e22-4028-8201-e19cb834b67e), and then copy the task ID from the Sora Videos Generation API, as shown in the image below:
+To use the Sora Tasks API, you first need to apply for the corresponding service on the application page [Sora Videos Generation API](https://platform.acedata.cloud/documents/99a24421-2e22-4028-8201-e19cb834b67e), and then copy the task ID from the Sora Videos Generation API, as shown in the image:

 <p><img src="https://cdn.acedata.cloud/za62pb.png" width="500" class="m-auto"></p>

 Finally, go to the Tasks API page [Sora Tasks API](https://platform.acedata.cloud/documents/c9d81bad-9064-4796-86b6-4fb43cc93a16) to apply for the corresponding service.
-After entering the page, click the "Acquire" button, as shown in the image below:
+After entering the page, click the "Acquire" button, as shown in the image:

 ![Application Page](https://cdn.acedata.cloud/rci31i.png)

-If you have not logged in or registered, you will be automatically redirected to the [login page](https://platform.acedata.cloud) inviting you to register and log in.
+If you are not logged in or registered, you will be automatically redirected to the [login page](https://platform.acedata.cloud) inviting you to register and log in.
 After logging in or registering, you will be automatically returned to the current page.

-There will be a free quota offered for the first application, allowing you to use this API for free.
+There is a free quota available for first-time applicants, allowing you to use the API for free.

 ## Request Example

 The Sora Tasks API can be used to query the results of the Sora Videos Generation API.
 For information on how to use the Sora Videos Generation API, please refer to the document [Sora Videos Generation API](https://platform.acedata.cloud/documents/sora-videos-integration).

-We will take a task ID returned by the Sora Videos Generation API as an example to demonstrate how to use this API.
+We will take one task ID returned by the Sora Videos Generation API as an example to demonstrate how to use this API.
 Suppose we have a task ID: b8976e18-32dc-4718-9ed8-1ea090fcb6ea, and we will demonstrate how to pass in a task ID.

 ### Task Example Image